iAlan02/katacoda-scenarios/localstack-x-cdktf/steps/step3.md

 `cdktf deploy`{{exec}} It will be deploy the given stack (similar to "terraform apply")

 `cdktf destroy` {{exec}} It destroys the stack (similar to "terraform destroy")

+To make sure your stack is working you can curl the endpoint provided in the output